-In terms of the management of water and sewerage systems-which aging and facing personnel shortages, and in recent years have also neede prepare for natural disasters-we are water specialists and have honed expertise over more than 130 years.
-Putting this to use, we are establis efficient facility management platforms that use IoT systems to allow ren monitoring, diagnosis, and control of water environment equipment.
+In terms of the management of water and sewerage systems-which are aging and facing personnel shortages, and in recent years have also needed to prepare for natural disasters-we are water specialists and have honed our expertise over more than 130 years.
+Putting this to use, we are establishing efficient facility management platforms that use IoT systems to allow remote monitoring, diagnosis, and control of water environment equipment.

-Through proposals that come from our knowledge, expertise, and or original water environment ICT solution systems, Kubota Smart Infrastructu System (KSIS), we have received repeated orders while also continuing effor to enhance KSIS vet further.
+Through proposals that come from our knowledge, expertise, and our original water environment ICT solution systems, Kubota Smart Infrastructure System (KSIS), we have received repeated orders while also continuing efforts to enhance KSIS yet further.

-Moreover, our ICT- and AI-powered technologies have also been introduce for inspections for drainage pump stations that the Ministry of Land Infrastructure, Transport and Tourism commissions.
-In this and other ways, w are focused on helping to maintain and build up social infrastructure via digit transformations.
+Moreover, our ICT- and Al-powered technologies have also been introduced for inspections for drainage pump stations that the Ministry of Land, Infrastructure, Transport and Tourism commissions.
+In this and other ways, we are focused on helping to maintain and build up social infrastructure via digital transformations.

-We will continue to promote these initiatives aimed at achieving the commitments for 2030.
+We will continue to promote these initiatives aimed at achieving the 11 commitments for 2030.